go-chi/chi/README.md

 	// NotFound defines a handler to respond whenever a route could
 	// not be found.
 	NotFound(h http.HandlerFunc)

+	// MethodNotAllowed defines a handler to respond whenever a method is
+	// not allowed.
+	MethodNotAllowed(h http.HandlerFunc)
 }

 // Routes interface adds two methods for router traversal, which is also